 The fire alarm sounded and we were ordered to exit the building or risk being arrested.

-I went down to the lobby and joined a group of friends, by then they were chanting and more determined than ever to have there demands met.
+I went down to the lobby and joined a group of friends, by then they were chanting and more determined than ever to have their demands met.
 The students were warned not to disturb classes in any way.
-Not long after I joined in the Fire Marshall arrived to inform us that it was illegal to block the entrance to the school and that there had to be a clear path for people to enter and exit the building.
+Not long after I joined the group, the Fire Marshall arrived to inform us that it was illegal to block the entrance to the school and that there had to be a clear path for people to enter and exit the building, in case of a fire.
 The group complied by making a small opening within their ranks.
-But that wasn’t enough, that didn’t disperse the protesters as planned. so Mr. Campbell conducted at least two fire drills, informing us that if we did not leave the building during those drills we would be arrested.
+But that wasn’t enough, that didn’t disperse the protesters as planned.
+So, Mr. Campbell conducted at least two fire drills, informing us that if we did not leave the building during those drills we would be arrested.
 Unfortunately for him, the drills went off without a hitch, we all exited the building, the lobby and building were cleared.
-When everyone was allowed back inside, we all returned to the lobby steps and to the spots they had occupied on the floor.
+When everyone was allowed back inside, we all returned to the lobby steps and to the spots we had previously occupied on the floor.
 This was solidarity at it best.

-Not long after, I returned to class and reported what had taken place and during that time, the third period bell had sounded.
-I took my hall pass to my 3rd period teacher, Mr. Wilson, to show that I had already gotten permission to observe the protest from my previous teacher, Mrs. Baker and I needed one from him to continue my ‘project’.
+Not long after, I returned to class and reported what had taken place and while I was there, the third period bell sounded.
+I took my hall pass to my 3rd period teacher, Mr. Wilson, to show that I had already gotten permission to observe the protest from my previous teacher, Mrs. Baker.
+I explained that I needed a pass from him to continue my ‘project’.
 Miraculously, Mr Wilson chuckled to himself and I was given another hall pass and returned to the lobby.
-At the time I felt was very appropriate that Mr. Wilson taught African American History.
+At the time I felt was very appropriate, since Mr. Wilson taught African American History.

 Mr. Wilson was nice enough to allow me to return to the sit-in.